Souravgoswami/overtime-app/README.md

 ## UI
 + Bootstrap formatting
 + Custom CSS (Sass)
++ Icons from a custom code to generate css based on svg in a dir

 ## Refractor TODOS:
 - Refractor posts/_form for admin user with status